 Call for Papers

-The Workshop on ns-3 (WNS3) will be held as a fully virtual event, starting on June 23, 2021 and tentatively planned for two days.
+The Workshop on ns-3 (WNS3) is being planned for June 22-23, 2022.
 The objective of the workshop is to gather ns-3 users and developers, together with networking simulation practitioners and users, and developers of other network simulation tools, to discuss the ns-3 simulator and related activities.

 As in recent years, accepted conference papers will be published in the ACM ICPS series.

 WNS3 invites authors to submit original high quality papers presenting different aspects of developing and using ns-3.
 In such papers, reproducibility and methodology will be a key reviewing criteria, as explained below.
 Topics of interest include, but are not limited to, the following:

 - new models, devices, protocols and applications for ns-3

 - comparison with other network simulators and emulators

 - multiprocessor and distributed simulation with ns-3, including use of GPUs

 - validation of ns-3 models